 To keep children healthy, the caregiver should encourage good health habits and take steps to prevent the spread of germs.
 Make sure you know the program has an approved health care plan and ask to see a copy.
-Child care programs must follow specific rules to give over-the-counter and prescription medicine to children.
+Child care programs must also follow specific rules to give over-the-counter and prescription medicine to children.

 Keeping Children Healthy Provider 1 Provider 2 Provider 3 All children must have up-to-date immunizations.
 The caregiver prevents the spread of germs by washing hands many times during the day.
 Children also wash their hands often during the day.
 The child care setting is clean.
 Toys, furniture and floors are washed frequently with a bleach solution to prevent the spread of germs.
+Diapers are changed when dirty and the changing area is cleaned with a bleach solution after each use.

 When Children Are Sick or Injured Provider 1 Provider 2 Provider 3 The caregiver's health care plan meets the health care needs of my child.
 The caregiver has a plan to handle medical emergencies.

-When Children Are Sick or Injured Provider 1 Provider 2 Provider 3 The health care plan includes whether the caregiver will give medicine to children.
-The caregiver has the skills and training to: Give over-the-counter or prescription medicine to children.
+The health care plan includes whether the caregiver will give medicine to children.
+The caregiver has the skills and training to: Give over-the-counter or prescription medicine.
 Know a minor injury from one that needs medical attention.
 Give first aid and CPR.